minvws/nl-rdo-woo-web/docs/technical.md

 The main class to call for ingesting a document.
 This class will check all handlers (found in `App/Service/Ingest/Handler`), and see if there is a candidate that can handle the given document (based on mimetype).
 If so, that handler will be used to prepare the document and send ingester messages to the queue.
-For instance, an audio file will generate a single audio ingest message, but a pdf file will generate a ingest message per page.
+For instance, a metadata only handler will generate a single ingest message, but a pdf file will generate a ingest message per page.

 #### Path: /src/Service/Ingest/Handler